 Hello!
 I am writing the blog today (for the second time) for one of the coolest days we had so far.
-I would usually start the writing about the day in the morning, but in this case I will have to start writing about the day in the evening before.
+I would usually start the writing about the day in the morning, but in this case, I will have to start writing about the day in the evening before.
 And that is because of the night shift!

 After we slept for a bit and the group that was in the group home got back, we ate lunch and got some more rest.
-We were informed by the stuff that we were going to Roundabout, which is a charity organization that runs a thrift store from donation, and then donates the income to a lot of organizations (China Little Flower is one of them!).
+We were informed by the stuff that we were going to Roundabout, which is a charity organization that runs a thrift store from a donation, and then donates the income to a lot of organizations (China Little Flower is one of them!).

-When we got there I have to say that I was a little bit shocked.
+When we got there, I have to say that I was a little bit shocked.
 That store is so huge, full of piles and piles of so many things.
 I loved it!
-Our mission there was to sort about a thousand books to categories, and than close them in boxes to go to a book fair in September.
+Our mission there was to sort about a thousand books to categories, and then close them in boxes to go to a book fair in September.
 There were so many books in so many categories, and it was a lot of fun.
 Except that I decided that I want to bring Roundabout to Israel and see how it works! 🙂

 After Brent left, the other group headed to their night shift, and the girls that had already done the night shift had a movie night!
 We watched two romantic comedies one after one, and the amount of cliche in the room had never been so high.